-SEO audits are highly useful to drive organic search visibility of your online portal because they deliver insights and inputs on a consistent basis.
-These audits are useful to weed out mistakes and correct tactics across several levels.
+SEO audits are highly useful for driving organic search visibility of your online portal because they deliver insights and inputs consistently.
+In addition, these audits are useful to weed out mistakes and correct tactics across several levels.

 Check out the five steps that need to be taken after an SEO audit:

 An SEO Audit report puts several elements under the scanner after assessing them against best practices, audience, and market conditions.
-The report puts in recommendations for changes required.
+Finally, the report puts in recommendations for changes required.

 One should churn out a precise list of specific insights that need to be brought into action.
-The list of insights will present website elements, marketing approach, and strategy, along with content distribution in order.
-One should review blocked pages derived from insights, the robots.txt file, review and fix redirects, and check internal links that reach 404 pages.
+The list of insights will present website elements, marketing approach, strategy, and content distribution in order.
+In addition, one should review blocked pages derived from insights, the robots.txt file, review and fix redirects, and check internal links that reach 404 pages.

-By specifying the list of insights from the SEO audit report, one should jet-start with the planning phase.
-Get the SEO auditor on board to understand the impact that each change and then proceed to prioritize the actions.
+One should jet-start with the planning phase by specifying the list of insights from the SEO audit report; one should jet-start with the planning phase.
+You can get the SEO auditor on board to understand each change’s impact and then go ahead and prioritize the actions.

-It is important to get all corrective actions done starting with the simplest – meta descriptions and content.
-Set expectations of expected impact, the benchmarks of the action, and then measure the figures with the actual impact.
-Check for missing meta tags, duplicate meta tags and erroneous meta tag lengths that are usually cut down by SERPs.
-After meta tags and descriptions, check for content with low word count, and duplicate content that would be revealed by the audit itself.
+It is important to get all corrective actions done, starting with the simplest – meta descriptions and content.
+First, set expectations of expected impact and the benchmarks of the action, and then measure the figures with the actual impact.
+Next, check for missing meta tags, duplicate meta tags, and erroneous meta tag lengths that are usually cut down by SERPs.
+Finally, after meta tags and descriptions, check for content with a low word count and duplicate content that the audit would reveal.

-Resolve missing meta description tags for website pages with custom keyword focused tags.
-The impact and the action need to assessed before prioritization of the tasks.
+Could you resolve missing meta description tags for website pages with custom keyword-focused tags: the impact and the action need to be assessed before prioritization of the tasks.

 With the list of action items ready based on priority and impact, determine the overall time, budget, and resources required for implementation.

-Some updates could be realized in a jiffy by a single professional with little training.
+A single professional with little training could realize some updates in an instant.
 But other changes could require the support and assistance of other departments, professionals, and third-party agencies.
-Some tasks might be completed by a thorough professional while some tasks would require the assistance of a team of 3-4 professionals and a specific time period.
+A thorough professional might complete some tasks while some tasks would require the assistance of a team of 3-4 professionals and a specific period.

-For instance, assess broken links, missing alt links, and nofollow links, after content is looked after.
-Also, after a structure is defined for implementation, images and semantics could be assessed, following the resolution of erroneous links.
+For instance, could you assess broken links, missing alt links, and nofollow links after content is looked after?
+Also, after a structure is defined for implementation, images, and semantics could be assessed, following the resolution of erroneous links.

 Since the work outline is ready after doing an SEO audit, it is important to get things moving.
 The SEO plan could prove to be daunting due to constraints on time, resources, and budget.
-Get a clear picture of investment based on budgeting and the speed of implementation of the plan to know the approximate timeline to get the tasks completed.
+Please get a clear picture of investment based on budgeting and the plan implementation speed to know the approximate timeline to complete the tasks.

-Put a plan in motion with scheduled tasks assigned to in-house professionals or outside vendors.
-To manage workflow programs or project management, get the tasks done under a project with a timeline.
-Assign tasks to individuals, teams, or groups with proper accountability in terms of prompt reporting and deliverables.
+Could you put a plan in motion with scheduled tasks assigned to in-house professionals or outside vendors?
+To manage workflow programs or project management, complete the tasks under a project with a timeline.
+Assign tasks to individuals, teams, or groups with proper accountability regarding prompt reporting and deliverables.

-Organize tasks to get them completed on a budget based on proper resource allocation.
+Could you organize tasks to complete them on a budget based on proper resource allocation?

 Not all roles will understand the bigger picture of the activity that you have assigned them.
-But get the tasks done while clarifying the purpose behind it.
-Do not let the team members shove the tasks on low priority or none of the tasks will be done by the end of the stipulated timeline.
+But could you get the tasks done while clarifying the purpose behind it?
+Keep the team members from shoving the tasks on low priority, or none will be done by the end of the stipulated timeline.

-After the end of doing an SEO audit, organizations need to assess the plan of implementation and the need based on priority and impact on the company’s future.
-Working from insights to a practical measurable plan, one can derive ROI from the audit investment as well as with strategic SEO implementation.
+After doing an SEO audit, organizations need to assess the plan of implementation and the need based on priority and impact on the company’s future.
+Then, working from insights to a practical, measurable plan, one can derive ROI from the audit investment and strategic SEO implementation.